-- 1. elect two nominees of the board of directors, Joan C. McArdle and Simon J. Orebi Gann, to the board to hold office until the 2020 Annual Meeting of Stockholders; - 2. ratify the appointment of KPMG as our independent registered public accounting firm for fiscal 2018; - 3. approve, on an advisory basis, the compensation of our named executive officers as identified in the Proxy Statement for the annual meeting (so-called "say on pay"); and - 4. approve, on an advisory basis, how often we should submit future advisory say-on-pay votes to stockholders; for the reasons set forth in the Proxy Statement, the board recommends a vote for "One Year" for the frequency of say-on-pay voting.
+- 1. elect two nominees of the board of directors, Donald P. Casey and Robert M. Whelan, Jr. to the board to hold office until the 2022 Annual Meeting of Stockholders; - 2. ratify the appointment of KPMG as our independent registered public accounting firm for fiscal 2020; and - 3. approve, on an advisory basis, the compensation of our named executive officers as identified in the Proxy Statement for the annual meeting (so-called "say on pay").